sauerbraten/chef/README.md

 ### ASkidban Integration

-The web interface periodically downloads a compiled list of „untrustworthy“ IP ranges, that is IP ranges that were identified by [pisto's ASkidban project](https://github.com/pisto/ASkidban) as ranges that belong to [Autonomous Systems](https://en.wikipedia.org/wiki/Autonomous_System) of hosting companies, businesses, etc., which is where most proxy and VPN servers will be located.
+The web interface optionally periodically downloads a compiled list of „untrustworthy“ IP ranges, that is IP ranges that were identified by [pisto's ASkidban project](https://github.com/pisto/ASkidban) as ranges that belong to [Autonomous Systems](https://en.wikipedia.org/wiki/Autonomous_System) of hosting companies, businesses, etc., which is where most proxy and VPN servers will be located.
 Player IPs within one of the „kid“ ranges are colored orange-red on the results page.

 The update URL and interval are specified in the configuration file; a sane interval is 60 minutes.